Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/6_structures/README.md

 1. To parameterize a program against portability problems.

-   If `typedef`s are used for datat types that may be machine-dependent, only the typedefs need change when the program is moved.
+   If `typedef`s are used for data types that may be machine-dependent, only the typedefs need change when the program is moved.
 One common situation is to use `typedef` names for various integer quantities, then make an appropriate set of choices of `short`, `int`, and `long` for each host